RileyBerman/DataHack_Group4_Project/CA_Assembly/README.md

 ---

-**Objective:** Web scrape information about all current California State Assembymembers.
+**Objective:** Web scrape information about all current California State Assemblymembers.
 Save output as a .csv file.
+Use `CA_Assembly.Rproj` to run files.

 **Files:**